lamberta/devkit-doc/guide/game-walkthrough.md

 <img src="./assets/game-walkthrough/game-flow.png" alt="game flow screenshot" class="screenshot">

-First, the Game Closure SDK is initialized and the environment is set up for the user's application.
+First, the Game Closure DevKit is initialized and the environment is set up for the user's application.
 The entry point for the game is the `./src/Application.js` file in the project's directory.
 This file initializes all of the game screens